RTEMS/rtems-docs/eng/req/items.rst

 This type refines the :ref:`SpecTypeGlossaryItemType` though the ``glossary-type`` attribute if the value is ``group``.
 This set of attributes specifies a glossary group.
-All explicitly defined attributes shall be specified.
-The following attributes are explicitly defined for this type:
+All explicit attributes shall be specified.
+The explicit attributes for this type are:

 name
     The attribute value shall be a string.
 It shall be the human readable name